Terms of Business

 Please read this document carefully as it sets out the terms on which we agree to act for our clients and contains details of our regulatory and statutory responsibilities.
-Please contact us immediately if there is anything in these terms of business which you do not understand or with which you disagree.
+Please contact us immediately if there is anything in these terms of business that you do not understand or with which you disagree.

-Coops Brokers Limited, Coops Insurance, 137 Church Hill Road, Cheam, Sutton, SM3 8NE.
+Coops Brokers Limited, Coops Insurance, 137 Church Hill Road, Cheam, Sutton, London SM3 8NE.
 Tel: 02086413131 Email: email@example.com

 Status As An Independent Intermediary And Regulatory Authorisation: Coops Brokers Limited is an independent insurance intermediary and is authorised and regulated by the Financial Conduct Authority (FCA).
 Our FCA number is 726010, which may be checked on the FCA’s register by visiting the FCA website, www.fca.org.uk/register or by contacting the FCA on 0800 111 6768.
 The FCA is the independent watchdog that regulates financial services.
 It requires us to give you this document.
 Please use this to decide if our services are right for you.

 Permissions: We are permitted to arrange, advise on, deal as an agent of insurers, assist in claims handling, help with mid-term adjustments, introduce to an insurer/premium finance provider(s) and arrange lending facilities in respect of general insurance policies on behalf of our clients.